JadedDragoon/RandomSim/README.md

 First, [download and extract](https://github.com/JadedDragoon/RandomSim/releases) the latest release into it's own folder.
 Windows users should download the "zip" version.

-Then change to the folder you extracted it into and run:
+Then, at a command prompt/terminal, change to the folder you extracted it into and run:
 ```bash
 npm install -P
 ```